LSchlierf/Bingo-Java/README.md

-# Code for Creating and printing Bingo cards form txt files
+# Code for Creating and printing Bingo cards from txt files

 ## Functionality